Lecrapouille/OpenGlassBox/README.md

 sudo dnf install elfutils-devel lcov cmake
 ```

-Note: `cmake` is only needed if you build and install Google Test from source (see the CI workflow for an example).
+`cmake` is only needed if you build and install Google Test from source (see the CI workflow for an example).

-## Download and compile OpenGlassBox
+## Download and compile

 Clone the repository recursively: